Step-by-Step Guide to the Structured Clone Algorithm

 function prepareForWorker(rawData) {

-// Create shallow copy to avoid mutating original reference
+// Shallow copy to avoid mutating the original reference

 const sanitized = { ...rawData };